by Nancy Campbell

 In the morning, the children would come to the window and call in, ‘Little bear, come out and play with us.’
 It would break the children’s toy harpoons, but when it gave one of the children a push, it would always sheathe its claws.
 At last it grew so strong that it often made the children cry.

 Did I go?
 Of course I did.
 I was looking for material everywhere, and as the doctor implied, I would have been a fool to turn the opportunity down.
+Well, I think if it hadn’t been for my comfy mountain hunting boots, I could have given a second thought to the decision.
+Now that I think of it, I still might have gone after all.
 Yet five years on, rereading a poem that I wrote shortly afterwards, I have a moment of doubt.
 Did I really witness all the things I describe in the (now abandoned) poem, or had I sulked in my little house down by the shore and concocted the details from the books I was reading and my own dreams?
 Such uncertainty is central to my perception of the event.
 Human understanding of Arctic mammals has long confounded fact and fiction: the narwhal that existed in the European imagination for so long as a unicorn; the sperm whale which dives to deep regions we know less about than the moon, and communicates across frequencies we can’t hear; and the polar bear, whose fur is not white, as so many people believe, but translucent, and grows out of black skin.
 It was the hope of discovering the reality behind the legends, as much as material for a poem, which drew me to the harbour in the end.

 And now the grown-up people began to play with the bear, and they helped the old woman by making it grow stronger.
 But after a time not even grown men dared play with it, so great was its strength, and they said to one another, ‘Let us take it with us when we go out hunting.
 It may help us to find seal.’